 Here's why: keto doesn't have to be complicated.

 (And also, cabbage soup is delicious.
-So there’s that.
-If you haven’t had it, jump straight to the recipe and just do it.
+So there's that.
+If you haven't had this soup yet, jump straight to the recipe and just do it.
 Sorry, Nike.)

 I love sharing some of the more basic things I regularly whip up in my kitchen to show you that the keto diet doesn't require any fancy pants ingredients or tools.
 All you need is real food.
 You can pick that up anywhere!
 Your local grocery store, butcher, or farm are great places to start.

 You don't have to reinvent keto versions of high carb foods to do the keto diet.
 After typing it out, it seems a bit silly even to say it.
 But I'm hoping something as simple as a cabbage soup recipe will help bring that point to light.

 I’m just always surprised by how many people start this way of eating, search for recipes and come to the conclusion that they need to spend all of their time in the kitchen crafting ketofied versions of the junk they were eating before trying to get healthy.
 Or think the things required to do this diet come from specialty stores or have to be special-ordered online.

 Yes, there are keto versions of just about everything you can think of.
 But you don't need to overcomplicate everything in the name of keto.
 You don't need fancy sweeteners or flours.